Christian M. 8 min read

 Your choice of business broadband provider shouldn’t affect your website’s performance because it will depend on the connection quality of your web host, not yours!
 The exception is if you are privately hosting your website from your servers.

-If you are, compare business broadband deals to get the cheapest full-fibre broadband connection (and consider a leased line for the most stable connection possible).
+If you are, compare business broadband deals to get the cheapest dedicated leased line or full fibre business broadband connection.
 If this is unavailable in your area, Virgin’s cable broadband is the second-best option for private hosting as it is tethered, responsive and sometimes even faster.

 Related